-STEM fields even conditional on math test scores (Weinberger 1999) and females' job satisfaction declines in the proportion of men in their occupation, conditional on other occupational attributes (Lordan and Pischke 2016).
+of gender differences in job/career preferences include that women are less likely than men to receive college degrees in STEM fields even conditional on math test scores (Weinberger 1999) and females' job satisfaction declines in the proportion of men in their occupation, conditional on other occupational attributes (Lordan and Pischke 2016).

 A third class of explanations of occupational segregation explores the role of discrimination.
 Several papers using matched pairs of applicants or randomized resumes have found discrimination against female applicants in male-dominated jobs and against male applicants in female-dominated jobs (e.g., Riach and Reich, 2006; Riach and Reich, 2002 for a review of other papers with similar results.)
-Goldin and Rouse (2000) show that when symphony orchestras adopt "blind" auditions (in which the candidates performed from behind a screen), women are significantly more likely to be selected.

 Our contribution relative to this literature is twofold.
-First, we extend the research looking at the role of skills in occupational segregation to include a much broader set than have previously been considered.
-Gender differences have been established for a wide variety of sensory, motor and spatial skills that are potentially relevant for job performance, but the impact of these differences has not yet been comprehensively explored.4 Secondly, we simultaneously examine the impact of several of the explanations suggested in the literature (including math and verbal skills, interpersonal skills, time flexibility, risk, and people/things orientation) along with our new skill measures.
-To the extent that we successfully capture the competing explanations with our choice of variables from the DOT and ONET databases, this tells us something about
+First, we extend research looking at the role of skills to gender differences in sensory, motor and spatial skills and explicitly consider our evidence in light of the research supporting these differences.
+Secondly, we simultaneously examine the contributions of a number of explanations of occupational segregation suggested in the literature together with our new skill measures.
+To the extent that we successfully capture the competing explanations with our choice of variables from the DOT and ONET databases, this tells us something about the relative importance of different types of explanations.